Motor Vehicle Excise Tax

 If an excise is not paid within 30 days from the issue date, the tax collector will send a demand, with a fee for $5.
 In addition, interest will accrue on the overdue bill at an annual rate of 12 percent from the day after the due date.

 If the demand is not answered within 14 days, the collector may issue a warrant to the deputy tax collector or an appointed agent, which carries another $10 fee.
 The deputy tax collector, or agent, issues a warrant notice at a cost of $12.
-If there is still no response, a final warrant, a service warrant, will be delivered or exhibited to the taxpayer at his / her residence or workplace, at a fee of $17.
+If there is still no response, a final warrant, a service warrant, will be delivered or exhibited to the taxpayer at their residence or workplace, at a fee of $17.
 All interest and penalties should be clearly stated on the bill.

 Applications for abatement must be received by the assessor by December 31 of the year following the year of the tax.
 If the bill is mailed after December 1 of the year following the tax year, application must be made on or before the 30th day from the date of issue or the date of mailing, whichever is later.